kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

   using secure communication.
 - The controller logs the available updates for the Kubewarden version running returned by the [upgrade-responder](https://github.com/longhorn/upgrade-responder) server.

+> [!NOTE]
+> The information collected by the reconciler may change over time
+> considering the needs for the desired metrics.

 The execution of this new reconciler should never interrupt the functionality of the remaining reconcilers.
 This means that if the controller is